PalZol999/SwagLabs/README.md

 - All the test scripts are uploaded in this repository: https://github.com/PalZol999/SwagLabs
   - I've used Python as a code language
   - and Selenium WebDriver for the automation framework
+  - You can eventualy "Fork" the entire repository to run it on VScode ("pip install selenium" is required)

 3/ I've created GitHub Actions to run all scripts: